copdips/copdips.github.io/docs/posts/2019/2019-05-14-using-python-sqlalchemy-session-in-multithreading.md

 [https://docs.sqlalchemy.org/en/13/orm/contextual.html#contextual-thread-local-sessions](https://docs.sqlalchemy.org/en/13/orm/contextual.html#contextual-thread-local-sessions)

 > The scoped_session object is a very popular and useful object used by many SQLAlchemy applications.
 However, it is important to note that it presents only one approach to the issue of Session management.
-If you’re new to SQLAlchemy, and especially if the term “thread-local variable” seems strange to you, we recommend that if possible you familiarize first with an off-the-shelf integration system such as Flask-SQLAlchemy or zope.sqlalchemy.
+If you're new to SQLAlchemy, and especially if the term "thread-local variable" seems strange to you, we recommend that if possible you familiarize first with an off-the-shelf integration system such as Flask-SQLAlchemy or zope.sqlalchemy.

 ```python
 from multiprocessing.dummy import Pool as ThreadPool